On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Complete Bipartite Graphs

 \subsection{Lower-Bound-Lemmas}

 In order to investigate the relationship between $B_{k}^{m}$ and $B_{k}$ for large values of $k$, we first derive a Lower-Bound-Lemma for $B_{k}^{m}$-EPG representations similarly to the Lower-Bound-Lemma I for $B_{k}$-EPG representations from \cite{F}.
-To this end we use an auxiliary result from \cite[Lemma 4.6]{F}. \begin{lemma}[Heldt, Knauer, Ueckerdt~\cite{F}] Let $3 \leqslant m \leqslant n$.
-For a $B_{k}$-EPG representation of $K_{m,n}$ denote by $c$ the number of crossings of ${\cal P}_A$.
-Then
+To this end, we use an auxiliary result from \cite[Lemma 4.6]{F}. \begin{lemma}[Heldt, Knauer, Ueckerdt~\cite{F}] Let $3 \leqslant m \leqslant n$.
+Consider $K_{m,n}$ and denote by $A$ the subset of vertices of cardinality $m$ in the partition of the vertex set of $K_{m,n}$.
+Consider further a $B_{k}$-EPG representation of $K_{m,n}$ and denote by ${\cal P}_A$ be the set of the paths on the grid corresponding to the vertices of $A$ in this representation.
+Let $c$ be the total number of crossings of ${\cal P}_A$.
+Then, the following inequality holds:

-holds. \end{lemma} In the following we derive inequalities on $m$, $n$ and $k$ which hold whenever a $K_{m,n}$ is in $B_{k}^{m}$.
-The next lemma is a first step towards such a result. \begin{lemma} Let $3 \leqslant m \leqslant n$.
-For a $B_{k}$-EPG representation of $K_{m,n}$ denote by $a$, $c$ and $p$ be the total number of alignments, crossing and pseudocrossings of ${\cal P}_A$, respectively.
-Then
+\end{lemma} In the following we derive inequalities on $m$, $n$ and $k$ which hold whenever a $K_{m,n}$ is in $B_{k}^{m}$.
+The following lemma is a first step towards such a result.
+Note that $\lfloor x \rfloor$ is the greatest integer less than or equal to $x$ and $\lceil x \rceil$ is the least integer greater than or equal to $x$ for any real number $x$. \begin{lemma} Let $3 \leqslant m \leqslant n$.
+Consider $K_{m,n}$ and denote by $A$ the subset of vertices of cardinality $m$ in the partition of the vertex set of $K_{m,n}$.
+Consider further a $B_{k}$-EPG representation of $K_{m,n}$ and denote by ${\cal P}_A$ be the set of the paths on the grid corresponding to the vertices of $A$ in this representation.
+Let $a$, $c$ and $p$ be the total number of alignments, crossing and pseudocrossings of ${\cal P}_A$, respectively.
+Then, the following inequality holds:

-holds. \end{lemma} \begin{proof} Let $w$ be a vertex of $B$.
+\end{lemma} \begin{proof} Let $w$ be a vertex of $B$.
 For each vertex $v \in A$ we denote by $e_{v}^w$ a fixed but arbitrarily chosen common grid edge of $P_v$ and $P_w$.
 Such an edge exists, because $P_w$ intersects $P_v$ since $w$ is adjacent to all vertices of $A$.
 The grid edges $e_{v}^w$ for all $v \in A$ are pairwise disjoint, because the vertices of $A$ are not adjacent to each other.